alexvaroz/text_summarizing_playground/README.md

 # NLP Text Summarization Project
-This repository contains implementations of three different approaches to the important task of Natural Language Processing (NLP), specifically text summarization.
+This repository contains implementations of three different approaches to the important task of Natural Language Processing (NLP), specifically **text summarization**.
 The project explores building solutions using three distinct methods: TF-IDF, leveraging a model from Hugging Face, and utilizing the OpenAI API.

 ## Table of Contents